rdshear/netseq/README.md

 The pipeline takes as input a single-end FASTQ file, optionally gz compressed.
 Alternatively, given an [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) run identifier, the pipeline will automatically download the file from SRA.

+*Caution: Using SRA in GCP and AWS:* As of February 2022, NCBI appears to block access anonymous access to SRA public internet delivery from within GCP and AWS address spaces.
+If pulling from SRA, we suggest using the NCBI (Cloud Data Delivery Service)[https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery/] to transfer SRA fastq files to your GCP or AWS bucket.

 The primary output of the pipeline is a pair of bedgraph files carrying the count at each nucleotide position.
+A pair of corresponding bedgraph files is created that report the coverage of multi-mapped regions for this sample.
+These are referred to as masks and may be used to treat multi-mapped regions as censored instead of bearing an occupancy score of zero.

 ### Processing Steps